stikdragon/aoc2017/README.md

 put a bit more thought into it, but it's possible another player's input strings might cause other puzzles to break/go slow.

+Sadly being a european means i can't really compete in getting them done first, since they're released at about 4am and i'm not getting up that early every day